idaholab/moose/framework/doc/content/getting_started/installation/hpc_install_moose.md

 # Getting Started with MOOSE on HPC Machines

 This document assumes your HPC Administrator has completed the [HPC Cluster](cluster.md) instructions, and you have received instructions on how to enable your environment for MOOSE-based development.
-In a professional HPC environment, this is usually accomplished through the use of modules.

 ## Environment

-Simply put, your HPC Administrator will provide you with instructions on how to initialize your environment for MOOSE-based development.
+Simply put, your HPC Administrator will provide you with instructions on how to initialize the environment they have constructed for you, for MOOSE-based development.
+However, you should have to do something.
+It is not magic, and not automatic.
+Please do not skip this step.
+If you are not sure what you should be doing to initialize your environment, please ask your HPC Administrators for help.

+Most if not all errors caused during build and/or runtime are usually related to a faulty or un-initialized environment.

 !include getting_started/installation/clone_moose.md